-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision The EYFS class forms one of the five classes we have at Shortlanesend.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision The EYFS class forms one of the six classes we have at Shortlanesend.
 EYFS transition is well planned and takes place regularly throughout the summer term, including home visits.
 There are strong links with the receiving secondary schools.
 Children are identified who may need extra support and new school is worked with to ensure a successful transition.
 SEN transition sheet completed prior to the child leaving.
 Taster sessions happen throughout the year and in a variety of curriculum areas.
 Children have time in their new class the term before they move into their new class.
 Parents given a SEN document to fill in prior to the child starting school to alert staff to any SEN/professionals involved etc. It also asks about parental SEN such as Dyslexia.
 SENDCO will liaise with pre-school and secondary school to ensure all information is shared before transition.
 Additional transition in house or at secondary provision where needed.
-Where necessary, individualised transition programmes are put in place.
+Pupils have structured and gradual transition into school and discussions happen between settings.
+Children visit the class/school so that they are familiar with routines and key members of staff.
+Booklets are sent home with photos and information about the class to go through with the pupil.